 arg is an instance of a generic type itself, its type arguments are still erased.

-As said above, type erasure makes checking actual type arguments of a generic type instance impossible at runtime.
-Additionally, generic types in the code might be connected to each other not closely enough for the compiler to ensure type safety.
+As established above, type erasure makes checking the actual type arguments of a generic type instance impossible at runtime.
+Additionally, generic types in the code might not be connected to each other closely enough for the compiler to ensure type safety.

 Even so, sometimes we have high-level program logic that implies type safety instead.
 For example:

 A warning appears for the cast in the last line.
 The compiler can't fully check it at runtime and provides no guarantee that the values in the map are